 Take a look: IASOA Data At-A-Glance

 Other Arctic Data and Dataset Plotting/Analysis Pages

 - AVHRR Near Real-Time Polar Clouds and Radiation (University of Wisconsin Lidar Group)

 - National Snow and Ice Data Center

 - Arctic Hydrology Data (GIS)

-- Unaami data collection (get data and make plots)
+- Unaami Data Dollection (Get data and make plots)

-- Cooperative Arctic Data and Information Service (CADIS)
+- Advanced Cooperative Arctic Data and Information Service (ACADIS)

 - Eureka 2010 Lidar Measurements Archive (Dalhousie University, Halifax, Canada)

 - Arctic Weather forecast maps (Ohio University)